pluginkollektiv/statify/readme.txt

 = Can you add browser or screen size tracking? = *Statify* only tracks page views, not visitors.
 Therefore this feature will not be added.

+A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/statify/wiki).

 == Changelog ==